Throughout most every season of my life, people have told me I’m “kind of a private person.”

 I am a reflective person, and someone who chooses words and her inner circle carefully.
-And I have always enjoyed sharing my real stories and my real self candidly.
+And I have always enjoyed candidly sharing my real stories and my real self.

 Even as a child and teenager I liked to write to make sense of my own thoughts.
-In my adult life I’ve come also to love writing to catalog my children’s funny stories as a memory book.
-Now, that nudge to write is my desire to put a little good back into the world out of gratitude for all God has brought us through.
-I want to continue to learn through the rest of the adventures He still has in store for me and our little family.
+In my adult life I came to love writing as a way to catalog my children’s funny stories into a memory book.
+Now, that urge to write has transformed into the desire to put a little good back into the world out of gratitude for the breath still in my lungs, in spite of all we’ve been through.
+I want to continue to learn through the rest of the adventures still in store for me and our little family.

 The calm and the storm

 I was raised in a loving home and in the church with a beautiful understanding of a faithful walk with Jesus.
 As a young adult I quickly realized that faith is easy when the waters are still.
 It’s when the storm winds start blowing that your understanding of true faith changes.
 After marrying Jack at twenty-one years old, both teachers, our first adventure as parents began with a miracle baby who was born fourteen weeks early and lived for just seventeen days.
 Losing LJ – and the slow tear it began in my life – changed my mind and heart forever towards God.
 In grief you either turn away from your faith in anger, or hold on for dear life.
 I clung to the only One I knew would never fail me.
 But Jack turned away.

 Through LJ’s story, our daughter Grace came to us through adoption just two short months later, and our son Jackson was born just over a year after that.
 In the midst of all of that, we navigated two career changes, started two new businesses, raised two children under two, and undertook two moves – and our marriage was suffering.
 By that point we had run ourselves into the ground with lack of communication, lots of unkind behavior, absolutely no true emotional or spiritual support of one another, and schedules jam-packed with no time for rest.